UPDATED JANUARY 2025

 the 1st of April 1978 the National Airways Corporation merged with

 Air New Zealand.
-The timetable remained unchanged from the NAC Fokker Friendship
+Oamaru's timetable remained unchanged from the NAC Fokker Friendship

-of a morning service via Timaru to Wellington and then an evening service back.
+service, that is, a daily morning northbound Friendship service Wellington via Timaru to Wellington and an evening service back over the same route.

 At the time of the merger Air New Zealand was increasing its fleet of the

-48-seat 500 series Friendships and these became the mainstay of the Oamaru
+48-seat 500 series Fokker Friendships and these became the mainstay of the Oamaru

 service.